 Payback Percentage (aka “Return”) – The opposite of the house edge, the payback percentage is the amount of money that a player can expect to get back per bet (over the long-term).
 The house edge and payback always combine to equal 100%, so a house edge of 5% means a 95% payback percentage.

 Expected Return – This is the same as the house edge, although it has a negative sign in front of it.

 Without getting into a lot of complicated mathematics, the house edge is achieved by paying the player less than the true odds of their specific game.
 This means that even when the player wins, the casino is able to make a small profit of their own.
 But when the player loses, well, the house gets the entire amount.
 Are you starting to see why online and land-based casinos are so profitable?

-For an example, let’s look at an American roulette wheel.
+Let’s look at an American roulette wheel.
 There are 38 pockets on the wheel, which includes the zero and double-zero.
 The odds on a single number wager are 1 in 38, so the payout should be 38 to 1 ($38 for every $1 wagered by the player).
 That’s not the case, though, as casinos traditionally pay 36 to 1 on this wager.